BA Archaeology and Anthropology with Professional Placement

 In addition to your formal professional placement, you will also be encouraged to undertake short placements with local and regional employers during your studies.

-As a placement year student, you are responsible for finding your placement.
-We have a dedicated member of staff who will provide you with advice and support throughout the process.
+As a placement student, you are responsible for finding your own placement.
+We have a dedicated placements team and member of staff in Archaeology who will provide you with advice and support throughout the process.

-For more information about securing and completing a placement for your placement year, please visit our Important Information page.
+For more information about securing and completing a placement during your placement year, please visit our Important Information page.

 - Dr Mary Lewis analyses skeletal remains to uncover the health of past peoples

-- Professor Hella Eckardt is proving Britain’s long history of diversity
+- Professor Hella Eckardt is demonstrating Britain’s long history of diversity

-- Dr Aleks Pluskowski is using environmental archaeology to provide a different perspective on the impact of religious change
+- Professor Aleks Pluskowski is using environmental archaeology to provide a different perspective on the impact of religious change

 - Dr Alanna Cant studies how people make use of culture and the past in today’s world.